 - Companies must provide customers with a written copy of a contract that details the terms of the transaction, including the costs, scope of services, and any guarantees.

 - Consumers have three days to cancel their agreement without reason or penalty.

 It’s crucial to know and understand the implications of these rules before working with a credit repair service.
 If a company bends or breaks any of these laws, don’t engage their services.
-Instead, consider reporting them to the FTC.
+In fact, it’s probably worth reporting them to the FTC.

 In the vast majority of cases, it’s not worth working with a credit repair organization.
 There are too many ways for it to go wrong.
 People who work with credit repair services open themselves up to:

-- Paying significant fees for any minor results
+- Paying significant fees for only minor results

-- Working with scam artists or illegitimate companies
+- Accidentally working with scam artists or illegitimate companies

 In any case, credit repair companies can’t take any action that consumers couldn’t.
 They have no special knowledge, connections, or leverage, and they often do a worse job of negotiating than most people would do for themselves.